Woman gets surprise air mail when drone carrying marijuana crashes into home - NewsBreak

 Woman gets surprise air mail when drone carrying marijuana crashes into home

-RICHLAND COUNTY, Ohio ( WJW ) – Someone in Ohio expecting a “gift” by air, and not from Santa, will now have to go the sheriff’s department to claim it.How to help victims of the Denver-Lakewood shooting spree
+RICHLAND COUNTY, Ohio ( WJW ) – Someone in Ohio expecting a “gift” by air, and not from Santa, will now have to go to the sheriff’s department to claim it.VALLEY NEWS: CCSO arrest man wanted in Cameron Park murder investigation

 Richland County Sheriff Captain Donald Zehner said a drone carrying marijuana, cell phones, and tobacco crashed into a home on Evergreen Avenue in Mansfield Monday evening.